devleaks/followthegreens/docs/beta.md

 DEVELOPER_PREFERENCE_ONLY = true
 ```

-is set, the Follow Me Car is working TOGETHER WITH Follow the greens (i.e. green lights are visible.)
+is set in the _developer preference file_, the Follow Me Car is working TOGETHER WITH Follow the greens (i.e. green lights are visible.)
 If not set or false (default value), Follow me car has a normal behavior.

 ## Normal Behavior